Seshadri constants of indecomposable polarized abelian varieties: Notations and preliminaries

-\section{Notations}
+\subsection{Notations}

 In this article we work over the complex numbers $\CC$.
-A pair $(A,L)$ stands for a $g$-dimensional abelian variety together with an ample polarization $L$.
+A pair $(A,L)$ stands for a $g$-dimensional abelian variety together with an ample polarization (line bundle) $L$.
 The pair $(A,L)$ is said to be \textit{indecomposable} if it's not isomorphic to the product of two polarized abelian varieties.

 Most of the time our problems are local.
-So, we will be translating them to the blow-up at the origin of $A$.
-To use this infinitesimal perspective we fix some notation.
-We set $\pi:\overline{A}\rightarrow A$ to be the blow-up of the origin $0\in A$ with the exceptional divisor $E\simeq\PP^{g-1}$.
+So, we will be translating them to the blow-up af the origin of $A$.
+We fix some notation in this infinitesimal setting.
+We set $\pi_A:\overline{A}\rightarrow A$ to be the blow-up of the origin $0\in A$ with the exceptional divisor $E_A\simeq\PP^{g-1}$.
 We denote by

 By \cite[Proposition~5.1.5]{PAG}, then the Seshadri constant can be defined as follows